 An SHC power switch circuit can be used to switch a low or high voltage.
-It can be controlled remotely by SHC commands via the base station as well as manually by a button press.
+It can be controlled remotely by SHC commands via the base station as well as manually by a switch or a toggle button.

 A special feature is its timer function.
 Using the function, the switch changes its state (e.g. from Off to On) after reception and automatically changes it back after the given amount of time, independent from an existing connection to the base station.
 This makes sure it switches again even if radio transmission is not possible from whatever reason.
 As a use case, think about a water pump for plants which automatically switches off after 30 seconds.